MaanuelMM/logging-api-aos/README.md

 #### Endpoints

-El microservicio cuenta con los siguientes endpoints:
+The microservice has the following endpoints:

 * **/events**
     * OPTIONS